-General and administrative costs totaled \$1,924,814 in the year ended December 31, 2010, as compared to \$1,809,133 in 2009, an increase of \$115,681 or 6%.
-The increase is principally due to the expenses of patent filings and investor relations activities offset by stock option vesting occurring in the prior year.
+General and administrative costs totaled \$1,809,133 in the year ended December 31, 2009, as compared to \$1,920,465 in 2008.
+The decline in expenses was due to compensation savings from reduced headcount and reduced Board member fees offset by increases in investor relations activities.

-During the years ended December 31, 2010 and 2009, general and administrative expense included \$127,475 and \$218,155 of non-cash, stock-based compensation expense, respectively.
+During the years ended December 31, 2009 and 2008, general and administrative expense included \$218,155 and \$252,827 of non-cash, stock-based compensation expense, respectively.
 The year ended December 31, 2009 includes a grant of stock options to purchase an aggregate of 485,000 shares of our common stock in total to our employees and our four independent directors, resulting in a charge of \$112,943 during 2009.
 The year ended December 31, 2009 also includes a one-time charge of \$15,675 of non-cash stock-based compensation expense in connection with the grant of a non-qualified, fully-vested option to purchase 15,000 shares of our common stock to our new independent director.
-We awarded fully-vested options to purchase 15,000 shares of our common stock to each of our two new independent directors in 2010 for a one-time charge of \$31,995.
+The same period in 2008 includes a one-time charge of \$100,556 of non-cash stock-based compensation expense in connection with the grant of non-qualified, fully-vested stock options to purchase 10,000 shares of our common stock to each of our four independent directors.